THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Currently, one of my goals is to lose 20 pounds.

-When I visualize success with this goal, I see myself in my mind, 20 pounds lighter.
+When I create a visual representation of this goal, I see a mental image of myself, 20 pounds lighter.

 I see my clothes fitting better.
 I see and can taste the healthy foods I am eating.
 I see how happy I am.